mozilla/gecko-dev/browser/components/asrouter/docs/messaging-glossary.rst

         First startup is a Windows-only technical process that occurs before the first application window of Firefox appears.
 It is invoked by the Windows installer to perform essential initializations and ensures that all necessary background tasks are completed before the user interacts with the browser.

     Forced Enrollment
         Forced Enrollment is a method used in experiments to ensure that specific users are enrolled into an experiment or receive a particular message.
-Forced enrollment ignores `advanced targeting <#term-Advanced-Targeting>`_ used for `natural enrollment <#term-Natural-Enrollment>`_.
+Forced enrollment ignores :term:`advanced targeting` used for :term:`natural enrollment`.
 It is often used during testing phases to verify the correct functioning and impact of messages or features before broader deployment.
 Forced Enrollment can be initiated through specific URLs or browser configurations.

     `Frequency Capping <https://experimenter.info/messaging/frequency-cap>`_
         Frequency capping limits the number of times a message is shown to a user to avoid overexposure and annoyance.
 This ensures a better user experience.